ivasilyev/my_little_markdowns/linux/systemd/README.md

-This directory describes systemd-based software setup
+The systemd-based software deployments for a single-node performance.